ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 1. The deployment of the cluster starts automatically and the status of the cluster is changed to **Initializing**.
 You can check the status of the deployment by viewing the deployment history from the **Summary** page of the instance.
 2. When the cluster is ready to use, its status changes to **Ready to Use**.
 The newly added cluster is enabled with vSphere High Availability (HA) and vSphere Distributed Resource Scheduler (DRS).

-You can't change the cluster name.
+You cannot change the cluster name.
 Changing the cluster name might cause the add or remove ESXi servers operations in the cluster to fail.
 {:important}

 ## Procedure to view clusters in vCenter Server instances